DASH-Lab/Grok-Imagine-Videos/README.md

    * (If you have suggestions for automating this step, contributions are welcome!)
 3. Run `gen_exe.bat` to start generating videos.
 NO MANUAL STEPS required futher.

-( in side `gen_exe.bat`, tt'll first run `prompt_gen.py` to create 20 prompts by LLMs.
+( In side `gen_exe.bat`, it'll first run `prompt_gen.py` to create 20 prompts by LLMs.
 Then, `video_create.py` create video and download sequentially.
 One'CSV' file created after all will store time stamp, video name, prompt for each video.)